 Student loan repayments are not part of any payments on account you are due to make under Self Assessment, nor do you need to take them into account if you are working out whether you can claim to reduce your payments on account.

 Student loan repayments under Self Assessment are included with your overall tax and National Insurance Contributions (NIC) bill.
 So if you are late paying, for example, you will face the same penalty for your student loan repayment as the rest of your bill.
-Elsewhere on this website, we provide some guidance on what to do if you are having difficulty paying.
+On our main LITRG website, we provide some guidance on what to do if you are having difficulty paying.
 There is also information explaining the Budget Payment Plan for making student loan repayments through Self Assessment, although the examples focus on Plan 1 and Plan 2 loans, the principles are the same for postgraduate loan repayments.

 Voluntary repayments and overpayments